 When all settings are done, you can preview the data with [Load data] (7).

 In the preview, you have the possibility to change the data type of the respective columns (8).

-This page explains the individual features when accessing JSON data sources from Peakboard.
-Under the following link you will find a tutorial on how external data sources are generally configured and linked to Peakboard elements:
+Check the following link for a tutorial on how to generally configure external data sources and link them to Peakboard elements: